-Banks, a Anti Masonic, was the representative for Pennsylvania's 24th congressional district from 1835 to 1837.
+Banks was the representative for Pennsylvania’s 24th congressional district and was an Anti Masonic.
+He served from 1835 to 1837.

 From Dec 1831 to Feb 1837, Banks missed 364 of 1,115 roll call votes, which is 32.6%.
 This is much worse than the median of 21.0% among the lifetime records of representatives serving in Feb 1837.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.